szilard/dataset-sizes-kdnuggets/README.md

 The Terabyte range is the home turf of data warehouses, MPP/analytical databases and the like, but many organizations are trying to use "big data" tools for those sizes.

-About 5% of uses are in the Pettabytes range and likely need big data tools like Hadoop or Spark.
+About 5% of uses are in the Petabytes range and likely need big data tools like Hadoop or Spark.
 While the hype around big
 data, "exponential growth" of sensors and internet-of-things (IoT) etc. suggests a more rapid growth rate than 20% yearly, the simple linear fit used above does not extend over the 90% percentile and